borting/borting.github.io/_posts/2022-03-28-run-jenkins-in-docker-container.md

 	jenkins/jenkins:lts-jdk11
 ```

-* Access Jenkins Web from `http://127.0.0.1:8080/` and you need to enter password, which can be found at `$HOME/jenkins/jenkins_home/secrets/initialAdminPassword`.
+* Access Jenkins Web from `http://127.0.0.1:8080/`

+* At first login, you need to enter password, which can be found at `$HOME/jenkins/jenkins_home/secrets/initialAdminPassword`.

 # Plugins